Penecruz/VAICOMPRO-Community/README.md

 ## Important Information

 Please backup your previous installation and backup your current .vap profile from Voice Attack so you can move it across, this will save you a lot of work as it is compatible with this version.
 Use of this software is at your risk, we accept no liability for stuffing up your Voice Attack installation, DCS World installation, Windows installation, or any other action.

+VAICOMPRO Community 2.8 is not designed to be backwards compatible with DCS 2.7.
+If you wish to continue using VAICOMPRO for DCS 2.7, please use Hollywood_315's final release and not VAICOMPRO Comminuty.

 The VAICOMPRO Community Team